yuhun-Jun/fast24_ae/README.md

 ```bash
 uname -r
 ```
+Once "5.15.0DA_515" is confirmed, proceed as follows:

-Move to this project directory.
+Move to this git directory.
 The example was executed from the root directory `/`.
 ```bash
 cd /fast24_ae
 ```

-Once "5.15.0DA_515" is confirmed, proceed as follows:
+Navigate to the NVMeVirt directory and execute the build script.

 ```bash
 cd nvmevirt
 ./build.sh
 ```

-After the build, `nvmev_on.ko` and `nvmev_off.ko` will be copied to the evaluation directory.
+After the build, `nvmev_on.ko` and `nvmev_off.ko` will be copied to the `fast24_ae/evaluation` directory.

 ## 5. Conducting Evaluation
 The experimental operation requires superuser privileges as it uses `fdisk` and `insmod`.
 To gain superuser access, enter the following command:

 ```bash